rjshap/AutoSharesAPI/rest-api/trading-api/code-samples.md

 sampleRequest.getUsersInfo(7420)
 ```

-This method — `getUsersInfo()` — enables you to retrieve detailed information about a specific user in ETNA Trader.
+This method — `getUsersInfo()` — enables you to retrieve detailed information about a specific user in AutoShares.
 The ID of the enquired user must be specified in the base URL.
 In response to this request, you'll receive a JSON file with the user's information.
 {% endtab %}

 {% tab title="JavaScript" %}